Listen to this article now

 In general, synthetic leather is less durable when compared to animal leather.

-In time, PU and PVC leather tend to acquire scratches or crack.
+In time, PU and PVC leather tend to get scratched or crack.

 On the other hand, natural vegan leather has similar durability to animal-based leather.